kimjoar/pacman/README.md

 };
 ```

-Create an object with your custom layouts, where each key should be a
+Create an object with your custom layouts, called `layouts`, where each key should be a
 substring of the file path to match, and the value points to the layout file.